 ETS, ETS Global and the EPA reserve the right to take any and all actions - including, but not limited to, barring you from future testing and/or withholding or cancelling your scores - for failure to comply with test administration regulations or the test administrator's directions or where the validity of the scores is questionable.
 If your scores are cancelled, they will not be reported, and your registration and test fees will not be refunded.

-With 200 questions, the TOEIC test measures a wide range of English proficiency.
-The following sample questions do not indicate the full range of difficulty you will find in an actual TOEIC test.
+The TOEIC° Listening and Reading test measures a wide range of English proficiency.
+The following sample questions do not indicate the full range of difficulty you will find in an actual TOEIC° Listening and Reading test.